jkilleen15/oilapp/README.md

     X Create actions for loading your models and models loaded X loadThings() - do a fetch get to “/things”
         X thingsLoaded(things) - THINGS_LOADED

     X Create an action for saving a new model
         X createThing(thing) - do a fetch post to “/things” X when the fetch is complete, dispatch to loadThings

-    * Create an action for deleting an item
+    X Create an action for deleting an item
-        * deleteThing(id) - do a fetch delete to “/things/” + id
-        * when the fetch is complete, dispatch to loadThings
+        X deleteThing(id) - do a fetch delete to “/things/” + id X when the fetch is complete, dispatch to loadThings

     * Create reducer for the state
         * care about the action THINGS_LOADED